Romania: Mountains, Monasteries & Medieval Cities

-After a hop, skip and jump across the border to see the Habsburg-influenced Hungarian town of Târgu-Mures, it’s back to see Ceausescu’s Palace and the fortified church of Prejmer, which was attacked by the Mongols, Turks, Tartars, and Cossacks but was conquered only once.
+After a hop, skip and jump across the border to see the Habsburg-influenced Hungarian town of Târgu-Mures, it’s back to see the former Dicator Ceausescu’s Palace (one of the biggest buildings in the World) and the fortified church of Prejmer, which was attacked by the Mongols, Turks, Tartars, and Cossacks but was conquered only once.
 These are just a few highlights in a stunning, jam-packed itinerary...

 No trip to Romania would be complete without dining with a real, live (we hope!)
 Transylvanian Count - Just remember to pack plenty of garlic and silver crosses…